tobyqin/xmindparser/README.md

 # Limitations

-Please note, following xmind features will not support or partially supported.
+Please note, following xmind features will not be supported or partially supported.

 - Will not parse Pro features, e.g. Task Info, Audio Note
 - Will not parse floating topics.